telekom/testerra-appium-connector/README.md

 So basically the screenshot-on-failure-mechanism of Testerra will trigger a mobile screenshot creation as well.

 ### Videos
-Videos are a platform dependent feature.
-Testerra Mobile provides a simple connector to SeeTest based cloud platforms or device farms.
-Using this connector you will get videos on failure oder even on successful test cases if you enable them with basic Testerra properties.
+Beacuase videos are a platform dependent feature, Testerra mobile and it's appium connector does not provide any platform-related video recording features.

 ### Device Queries
 To filter the available devices on your chosen cloud platform or mobile device farm, you can use device queries.